-If either the Ethernet port LEDs or the Internet LED does not light when the Ethernet connection is made, check the following:

-- Make sure that the Ethernet cable connections are secure at the router and at the modem or computer. - Make sure that power is turned on to the connected modem or computer. - Be sure that you are using the correct cable.
+- If the Internet LED or the Ethernet port LEDs does not light when the Ethernet connection is made, check the following: - Make sure that the Ethernet cable connections are secure at the router and at the modem or computer. - Make sure that power is turned on to the connected modem or computer. - Be sure that you are using the correct cable.